-TSP Exemplars 5th Grade Science
+Revised TSP Exemplar 5th Grade Science

-SLO Skill Statement - Students will be able to analyze information from multiple pieces of evidence and draw accurate conclusions about their findings and justify their conclusions both verbally and in writing.
+SLO Skill Statement- Students will be able to analyze information from multiple pieces of evidence, draw accurate conclusions about their findings, and justify their conclusions both verbally and in writing.

-Targeted Student Skill Profile SLO Skill Focus Students will be able to analyze information from multiple pieces of evidence and draw accurate conclusions about their findings and justify their conclusions both verbally and in writing.
-Level Expectations Well above typical skill Using multiple sources of evidence, the student is able to make inferences, draw accurate conclusions and justify their conclusions verbally and in writing.
+Well above typical Using multiple sources of evidence, the student is able to make inferences, draw accurate conclusions and justify their conclusions verbally and in writing.
 Student is able to use the evidence to make a connection between their conclusion and a real-world example.
-Above typical skill Using relevant evidence, the student is able to make inferences, draw accurate conclusions and justify their conclusions verbally and/or in writing.
+Above typical Using relevant evidence, the student is able to make inferences, draw accurate conclusions and justify their conclusions verbally and in writing.
 Student sometimes is able to make a connection between their conclusion and a real-world example.
-Typical skill Using evidence, the student is able to make inferences, draw an accurate conclusion and justify their conclusion verbally and/or in writing.
-Below typical skill Student is able to justify verbally and/or in writing an accurate conclusion of their findings using isolated facts from one piece of evidence.
-Well below typical skill Student is able to justify verbally or in writing the conclusion of their findings using isolated facts from one piece of evidence Conclusion may be inaccurate and supported with irrelevant evidence.
+Typical Using evidence, the student is able to make inferences, draw accurate conclusions, and justify their conclusion verbally and in writing.
+Below typical Student is able to justify verbally and/or in writing an accurate conclusion of their findings using isolated facts from multiple pieces of evidence, but struggles to make inferences Well below typical Student is able to justify verbally and/or in writing the conclusion of their findings using isolated facts from one piece of evidence.
+Conclusion may be inaccurate and/or supported with irrelevant evidence.